-It was a huge move November 2010 to Coffs Harbour from the Sydney ‘Compound’ which sold for $1.5 million When emptied out, it comprised four truckloads of records, books, furniture, a lifetime of personal effects, an 800 bottle wine collection, kitchen tools and yes a little junk.
+It was a huge move November 2010 to Coffs Harbour from the Sydney inner-city ‘Compound’ which sold for $1.5 million, setting him up in a house on a high hill with ocean views–living the dream.
+When emptied out, the Newtown HQ of Phil, IMMEDIA!’s offices and tropical backyard comprised four truckloads of records, books, furniture, a lifetime of personal effects, an 800 bottle wine collection, kitchen tools and yes a little junk.
 But we got it all up The Hill over four weeks of driving back and forth and on November 17, my 60th birthday, I was settled in on the balcony with a glass of pinot watching the pastel shades of sunset shift to the murmuring of birds, wisps of wind and croaking of frogs.
 And there was also a cloud of fruit bats, tens of thousands of them, flying parallel to the patio and about 100 meters out which is now a near nightly occurrence.

 I gave myself two years but after that move I had the incentive of not wanting to ever shift that crap again so I’m stuck here: with the 180 degree views over the Pacific from high up yet just far enough away not to get salt spray and with a vast array of wildlife surrounding me.
 It’s quiet, calm and a centre of serenity with a view of the city but also a detachment from it.
-I’m not lonely here but happy alone.
+I’m not lonely here but I am happy alone in the solitude.

 I can see my surroundings in peace and quiet but because of the steepness of The Hill, no one really wants to attempt the driveway frivolously.
 Besides, the sign on the way up “IS THERE LIFE AFTER DEATH?
 TRESPASS HERE AND FIND OUT! “ seems to get the message across to those with criminal intent who don’t want to be caught or shot.
 The Mormon missionaries and Jehovah’s Witnesses avoid me too!
 It truly is a Fortress of Solitude, just like Superman had.